Lady Susanna Stewart1

 Consanguinity Index=0.05%

 Her married name became Ryder.
-As a result of her marriage, Lady Susan Leveson-Gower was styled as Baroness Harrowby on 20 June 1803.
-As a result of her marriage, Lady Susan Leveson-Gower was styled as Countess of Harrowby on 19 July 1809.
+After her marriage, Lady Susan Leveson-Gower was styled as Baroness Harrowby on 20 June 1803.
+After her marriage, Lady Susan Leveson-Gower was styled as Countess of Harrowby on 19 July 1809.

 Children of Lady Susan Leveson-Gower and Dudley Ryder, 1st Earl of Harrowby